khannasarthak/khannasarthak.github.io/projects.md

 ---
 * [**Polygone - Internet of Things**](https://github.com/khannasarthak/RNRwebsite){:target="_blank"}, 2015

-   * An idea based on providing real time data analysis to aid user decision making used IoT and connected smart devices.
+*An idea based on providing real time data analysis to aid user decision making used IoT and connected smart devices.*

    * Created a dummy web app to showcase the possibilities of the idea.
+   * The project was awarded the second place in the hackathon it was formulated.

  ---
 * [**Web Development: RNR**](https://github.com/khannasarthak/RNRwebsite){:target="_blank"}, 2015